ChrstphrHll/npc_gen/students/Emilanus Shields.md

 year: 1
 guild: Elkenval
 partyID: 91
+tags:
+- Warforged
+- Paladin
+- Exploration
+- 1st
+- Elkenval
 ---
 # Emilanus Shields
 ---
 ### Description
 - 1st year Warforged Paladin in Elkenval
-- smooth bronze guilded with brass, Orange eyes, and bronze skin
+- smooth bronze guilded with brass, Spring Green eyes, and bronze skin
 - Is Idealistic and Dirty, and has Speed as their ideal

 ### Organizations